-Risks, assumptions, and mitigation plan remained mainly the same during the reporting period.
-Ukrainian war, with its multifaceted effects on international transfer of goods and exchange rate fluctuations was the major change since last reporting period.
+Risks, assumptions, and mitigation plan remained generally the same during this reporting period.
+September escalation of hostilities in Armenia-Azerbaijan border with its dreary consequences was the major change since the last reporting period.

+Ukrainian war, with its multifaceted effects on international transfer of goods and exchange rate fluctuations remained a risk since the last reporting periods as well.